StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Shared Repository.md

 > Warning: Due to Swift limitations, the ``ValueRepository`` implementation never checks if a given ``KnowledgeSource`` implementation actually has
     a value type that conforms to `Sendable`.
 Therefore, implementors should make sure that their ``KnowledgeSource/Value`` conforms to `Sendable`.
-    If you require to check for such a conformance, you may write a Wrapper around the ``ValueRepository``, replicating its interface.
+    If you are required to check for such a conformance, you may write a Wrapper around the ``ValueRepository``, replicating its interface.

 ## Topics